Dutch people: Southern Dutch culture

 The Southern Dutch sphere generally consists of the areas in which the population was traditionally Catholic.
 During the early Middle Ages up until the Dutch Revolt, the Southern regions were more powerful, as well as more culturally and economically developed.
 At the end of the Dutch Revolt, it became clear the Habsburgs were unable to reconquer the North, while the North's military was too weak to conquer the South, which, under the influence of the Counter-Reformation, had started to develop a political and cultural identity of its own.
 The Southern Dutch, including Dutch Brabant and Limburg, remained Catholic or returned to Catholicism.
-The Dutch dialects spoken by this group are Brabantic, South Guelderish, Limburgish and East and West Flemish.
+The Dutch dialects spoken by this group are Brabantic, Kleverlandish, Limburgish and East and West Flemish.
 In the Netherlands, an oft-used adage used for indicating this cultural boundary is the phrase boven/onder de rivieren (Dutch: above/below the rivers), in which 'the rivers' refer to the Rhine and the Meuse.
 Southern Dutch culture has been influenced more by French culture, as opposed to the Northern Dutch culture area.

 Flemings

 Within the field of ethnography, it is argued that the Dutch-speaking populations of the Netherlands and Belgium have a number of common characteristics, with a mostly shared language, some generally similar or identical customs, and with no clearly separate ancestral origin or origin myth.

 However, the popular perception of being a single group varies greatly, depending on subject matter, locality, and personal background.
 Generally, the Flemish will seldom identify themselves as being Dutch and vice versa, especially on a national level.
 This is partly caused by the popular stereotypes in the Netherlands as well as Flanders, which are mostly based on the "cultural extremes" of both Northern and Southern culture, including in religious identity.
-Though these stereotypes tend to ignore the transitional area formed by the Southern provinces of the Netherlands and most Northern reaches of Belgium, resulting in overgeneralizations.
-This self-perceived split between Flemings and Dutch, despite the common language, may be compared to how Austrians do not consider themselves to be Germans, despite the similarities they share with southern Germans such as Bavarians.
-In both cases, the Catholic Austrians and Flemish do not see themselves as sharing the fundamentally Protestant-based identities of their northern counterparts.
+Though these stereotypes tend to ignore the transitional area formed by the Southern provinces of the Netherlands and most Northern reaches of Belgium, resulting in overgeneralisations.

 In the case of Belgium, there is the added influence of nationalism as the Dutch language and culture were oppressed by the francophone government.
 This was followed by a nationalist backlash during the late 19th and early 20th centuries that saw little help from the Dutch government (which for a long time following the Belgian Revolution had a reticent and contentious relationship with the newly formed Belgium and a largely indifferent attitude towards its Dutch-speaking inhabitants) and, hence, focused on pitting "Flemish" culture against French culture, resulting in the forming of the Flemish nation within Belgium, a consciousness of which can be very marked among some Dutch-speaking Belgians.